caizhongang/gta-human_toolbox/gta-human_v2/README.md

 point_cloud = np.array(point_cloud_o3d.points)  # np.ndarray of (n, 3)
 bounding_box = o3d.io.read_line_set('/path/to/xxxxxx.ply')  # geometry::LineSet with 12 lines
 ```
+Notes:
-Note that the point clouds are cropped from the scene point cloud (generated from a synthetic depth image) using the 3D bounding boxes.
-The original depth image or scene point cloud are too large to be included in the dataset release.
+- The point clouds are cropped from the scene point cloud (generated from a synthetic depth image) using the 3D bounding boxes.
+The original depth image or scene point cloud are very large and are hence excluded from the dataset release.
-Only subjects with valid SMPL-X annotation have their point clouds released.
+- Only subjects with valid SMPL-X annotation have their point clouds released.
+- We truncate the point clouds more than 10 m away from the camera as the typical maximum range of commercial depth sensors does not exceed 10 m.
+This means if subjects are more than 10 m away, their bounding boxes and point clouds are not recorded.

 To read the annotations:
 ```python